 Octopus CNF Lanyard

 Using a freediving lanyard is a must-do when diving on a training line – especially in waters with current or bad visibility and using a regular safety lanyard isn’t a problem.
-The lanyard is attached to the wrist or ankle with Free Immersion dives and this isn’t a problem.
+The lanyard is attached to the wrist or ankle with Free Immersion dives, which isn’t a problem.
 You barely notice this, but with No Fins diving having the safety lanyard around the wrist or ankle can be quite disturbing.
 It creates drags and limits the movement.
-Therefore freedivers now prefer to use a special CNF freediving lanyard which is attached to the waist.
+Therefore freedivers now prefer to use a special CNF freediving lanyard that is attached to the waist.